Meilyn22/DSProject/Set.md

 ---------------------------------------------------------

 ### Clear the Set
-To delete all the elements from a set, the .clear method is used.
+To delete all the elements in a set, the `.clear()` method is used.

 ``` python
 a = {1, 2, 3, 4}